remeda/remeda/docs/src/content/v1-migration/entries.md

 # Typing

-The `strict` variant was promoted to the base type, and was refined further to exclude `symbol` keys, and to convert all number keys to `string`, to match the runtime return type of [`Object.entries`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) which is used as the implementation.
+If you weren't using the `strict` variant, The returned type is now stricter and more customized to your input type.
+The returned entries are typed according to to the keys in the input, with the values typed per-key.

 If you are already using `entries.strict` simply remove the `.strict` suffix.

+The return type now filters `symbol` keys, and casts `number` keys as strings.

 ## Examples